-As of December 31, 2002, the Company had net operating loss carryforwards for federal income tax purposes of approximately \$12,882,000 which may be available to offset future federal taxable income, if any, through 2022.
-The use of net operating loss carryforwards is subject to limitation in the event of a change in the Company's ownership, as defined by Federal income tax regulations.
-The net operating loss carryforwards resulted in a deferred tax asset of approximately \$4,380,000 at December 31, 2002 (\$3,777,000 at December 31, 2001).
-Management does not expect the Company to be taxable in the near future and established a 100% valuation allowance against the deferred tax asset created by the net operating loss carryforwards at December 31, 2002 and 2001.
-The valuation allowance increased \$603,000 during the year ended December 31, 2002, and 568,000 during the year ended December 31, 2001.
+As of December 31, 2004, the Company had net operating loss carryforwards for federal income tax purposes of approximately \$17,702,000.
+A portion of that amount, \$13,420,000, is subject to an annual limitation of approximately \$123,000 as a result of a change in the Company's ownership through May 2003, as defined by federal income tax regulations (Section 382).
+The balance of \$4,282,000 is available to offset future federal taxable income, if any, through 2024.
+The available net operating loss carryforwards after applying the annual limitation under Section 382 resulted in a deferred tax asset of approximately \$2,295,000 at December 31, 2004 (\$1,280,000 at December 31, 2003).
+Management does not expect the Company to have taxable income in the near future and established a 100% valuation allowance against the deferred tax asset created by the available net operating loss carryforwards at December 31, 2004 and 2003.
+The valuation allowance increased \$1,015,000 during the year ended December 31, 2004, and decreased \$3,100,000 during the year ended December 31, 2003.

-(4) Due From Affiliate
+(4) Related Party Transactions

-The Company sublet office space from a corporation controlled by an officer of the Company (the "affiliate"), whose lease with the landlord expired August 1997.
+The Company sublet office space from a corporation controlled by an officer of the Company whose lease with the landlord expired in August 1997.
 Thereafter, the Company's occupancy of the premises continued pursuant to an informal arrangement, under which the Company remitted monthly rental payments directly to the landlord.
-Rent expense incurred pursuant to this arrangement amounted to \$87,376 for 2001.
-The informal arrangement was replaced as of January 1, 2002 with a lease agreement between the Company and the landlord (see Note 6).
+The informal arrangement was replaced as of January 1, 2002 with a lease agreement between the Company and the landlord which expired on December 22, 2003.
 In connection with its occupancy, the Company paid the affiliate \$24,000 which the affiliate then paid to the landlord as a deposit on the lease.
+Since the Company has occupied its office space on a month-to-month basis since December 22, 2003, and has not executed a new lease agreement for the premises, it believes recovery of the lease deposit is uncertain and has charged the aforementioned \$24,000 to rent expense in December 2004.